DataBiosphere/toil/docs/running/running.rst

 .. note::

-   don't actually type ``(venv) $`` in at the beginning of each command.
+   Don't actually type ``(venv) $`` in at the beginning of each command.
 This is intended only to remind the user that they should have their :ref:`virtual environment <venvPrep>` running.

-Congradulations!
+Congratulations!
 You've run your first Toil workflow on the ``singleMachine`` batch system (the default) using the ``file`` job store.

 The batch system is what schedules the jobs Toil creates.
 Toil supports many different kinds of batch systems